0xalim/Notes/cps356/chapters/beyondPolicies.md

 * Admission control: idea is, it's better to do less work well then everything at once poorly.
 So we kill off some subprocesses in the hopes that it free's up space for progression.
-Needs mechanism to detect + cope with trashing.
+Needs mechanism to detect + cope with thrashing.

 * Draconian approach: used more nowadays, in some linux environments for example there is a out-of-memory killer (oom reaper).
 If not enough memory is